Accessibility

 How to get support

-This free service enables you to contact Bank of Ireland from home or in branch using an Irish Sign Language (ISL) or British Sign Language (BSL) interpreter.
+This is a free service that connects you with a qualified Irish Sign Language (ISL) or British Sign Language

-You can use this service from Monday to Friday, 9am to 5pm (excluding bank and public holidays).
+• It is available Monday to Friday, 9am to 5pm (excluding bank holidays)

-If you need to report fraud or a lost or stolen card using SignVideo, the service is available 24 hours a day, 7 days a week.
+• For urgent issues like fraud, or lost and stolen cards, it is available 24 hours a day, 7 days a week.

 To use SignVideo, you will need three things: